OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-only Circular Progress Bar
+# 🐞 Creating a CSS-Only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required.
-This technique leverages CSS's `conic-gradient` function and transforms to achieve a visually appealing and responsive progress indicator.
+This utilizes a combination of CSS `clip-path`, `transform`, and animations to achieve the effect.
+We'll be using standard CSS, not a framework like Tailwind.

 **Description of the Styling:**

-This circular progress bar uses a combination of techniques to create the visual effect:

-* **`conic-gradient`:** This CSS function is central to creating the circular progress.
-It allows us to define a gradient that sweeps around a circle.
-We use this to create the colored progress segment.
-* **`transform: rotate()`:** We dynamically rotate the gradient based on the percentage of progress.
-This makes the colored portion of the circle grow proportionally.
-* **`mask`:**  A circular mask is used to clip the gradient into a perfect circle, preventing it from overflowing.
+The progress bar is created using a single circular element.
+We use a `clip-path` to create the circular shape and a background color.
+An inner element with a different color is then rotated using a CSS animation to represent the progress.
+The percentage is displayed using a pseudo-element (`::before`).

 **Full Code:**